 Control charts are made up of a horizontal line that represents the norm of the process.
 There is also a line above and below, to represent upper and lower regulation boundaries.
 Various samples are gathered over a period of time and added to the chart.
 It is clear that there is a quality problem, or one that should be looked into, when there are measurements that extend above or below the norm line.
 Several types of control charts are used during continuous improvement campaigns depending on whether the available data is 'qualitative' or 'quantitative' in nature.
 In either cases, the purpose of a control chart is to ascertain 'process control and/or process stability'.

 Pareto charts contain line graph and bars in order to graph data.
 It is a method of finding out where the sources for defects come from and pinpointing the source of largest reoccurring defect.
 It is easy to understand due to its simply detailed visual presentation.

 Histograms are used to give a rough assessment for the probability of a source of a problem.
 It shows the occurrences of observations that occur amongst the subject focus point.
-Flow charts, otherwise known as run charts and stratification, depicts the stages involved in a process.
-They allow viewers to easily identify and solve issues of quality problems by clearly showing the details of a certain procedure.
+Histograms are also called as frequency distribution diagram.

 Scatter diagrams depict the connection between variables.
 By comparing two variables, it is easy to see where there is a correlation or where one is lacking.